bluz71/bash-seafly-prompt/README.md

 segments:

 ```
-<Host> <Git Branch> <Git Indicators> <Path> <Prompt Symbol>
+<Host> <Git Branch> <Git Indicators> <Current Path> <Prompt Symbol>
 ```

 Behaviour
 ---------

-* When in a Git repository the Git branch will be displayed.
+* When in a Git repository the checked out Git branch will be displayed.

-* When in a Git repository dirty state, upstream and stash indicators will be displayed.
+* When in a Git repository, dirty state, upstream and stash indicators will be displayed.
 Note, these can individually be disabled if desired.

-* Prompt symbol will change to an alert color (by default red) if the last command did not execute successfully.
+* The prompt symbol will change to an alert color (by default red) if the last command did not execute successfully.

 Visuals